 We collapsed in a heap of exhaustion the minute we got back to the apartment.

-We had to force our tired bodies out the door the next morning, more than ready to catch our shuttle that would take us to the beach.
+We had to force ourselves out of bed the next morning to catch our shuttle that would take us to the beach.
 We took in the sight of Volcán Arenal peeking through the early morning haze one last time before starting the short walk through town to catch our shuttle.

-Fast forward a few days, after out time spent at the beach, to when I finally arrived at work back home and no one expected me to be there.
+Fast forward a few days, after our time in Costa Rica was done, to when I finally arrived at work back home and no one expected me to be there.
 Apparently, over the course of our time in Costa Rica, Volcán Turrialba had erupted and it had been all over the news in the states.
 A couple of coworkers even attempted to contact me via Instagram while I was gone to see if I was okay.

 Disclaimer: No I did not actually go “lava surfing”, nor do I condone such behavior.

 Somehow, we had not caught word of this eruption the whole time we were in Costa Rica.
 Maybe the locals weren’t overly concerned about it, I’m not certain.
 I suppose every place has it’s own, anticipated, if not even somewhat normal, natural disaster to contend with.